M-Fotheringham/Whole-Slide_vs_TMA_Sampling/README.md

 Tissue annotations (in .annotations format, essentially an xml of listed vertices) and cell object data (in the format of minimum and maximum x, y bounds) were exported from HALO.
 Annotations were digested and reassembled using Shapely (`Polygon`, `MultiPolygon`).
 CD8<sup>+</sup> cells were filtered and their centre points were calculated from the average of their bounds.

   - *sampleid*: This is the unique tissue block identifier;
   - *parent_filepath*: Where the data is stored.
-The object data and annotations file are in folders for each tissue block, simply named *block*.
+The object data and annotations file are in folders for each tissue block, simply named by the *sampleid*.

   **load_data**:
   Default method that imports the CD8 IHC and annotation data: